adityarajpoot44/weatherAPP/README.md

-# Getting Started with Create React App
+# Getting Started with Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+Develop a real-time data processing system to monitor weather conditions and provide summarized insights using rollups and aggregates.
+The system will utilize data from the [OpenWeatherMap API](https://openweathermap.org/).

+## Steps to set up the App

+Downlode the zip File
+Open the folder in code editor run the terminal
+## run the below commond

 ### `npm start`